DIY conveyancing: do you need a solicitor to sell a house?

 While cheaping out on a solicitor makes no sense, that doesn't stop you from getting one for free.

 Nope - that's not a typo

-You can 100% sell your house and get your legal fees included free of charge; you could say they're 'on the house' if you're a fan of a pun.
-What's more, your sale wouldn't be slow either - a quick as 7-days if you're eager to move FAST.
+You can 100% sell your house and get your conveyancing fees included free of charge; you could say they're 'on the house' if you're a fan of a pun.
+What's more, your sale wouldn't be slow either - as quick as 7 days if you're eager to move FAST.
 How do we know?
 Well...

-Our team of property professionals has over 50 years' experience in buying property and are all well-versed in working alongside solicitors to get your property sold in record time.
-What's more, we even cover your surveys too as a special thank you for choosing us, so you sale is fee-free.
+Our team of property professionals has over 50 years of experience in buying property and are all well-versed in working alongside solicitors to get your property sold in record time.
+What's more, we even cover your surveys too as a special thank you for choosing us, so your sale is fee-free.
 No sale fees, solicitor fees, agent's fees, auction fees, survey fees - nothing.